fragrussu/MChepato/README.md

 **The repository will be launched in full in the coming days - watch this space!**

 ## License
-This repository is distributed under the Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0, canonical URL for the license [here](https://creativecommons.org/licenses/by-sa/4.0/)).
+This repository is distributed under the Attribution-ShareAlike 4.0 International license ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)).
 Copyright (c) 2022, Fundació Privada Institut d’Investigació Oncològica de Vall d’Hebron.
 All rights reserved.
 Link to license [here](https://github.com/fragrussu/MChepato/blob/main/LICENSE.txt).

 **The use of MChepato MUST also comply with the individual licenses of all of its dependencies.**